 GROCO Is Ready to Help

 Although there may be fewer audits in store for taxpayers this year, that doesn’t mean everyone will escape the IRS’s audit division.
-If you want to learn more about preventing an audit click here.
-If you have been chosen for an audit and you need help getting through the process then click here.
-If you have any other questions or concerns regarding your taxes then just give GROCO a call at 1-877-CPA-2006 or come in and see us in one of our Bay Area locations.
+If you want to learn more about preventing an audit please talk to your GROCO representative.
+Especially if you have been chosen for an audit and you need help getting through the process.
+If you have any other questions or concerns regarding your taxes then just give GROCO a call at 1-877-CPA-2006 or come in and see us if you happen to be in the San Francisco Bay Area.